SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-dynamodb.md

 ---
 id: aws-dynamodb
 title: AWS DynamoDB
 sidebar_label: AWS DynamoDB
-description: tk
+description: The Sumo App for AWS Observability DynamoDB is a unified logs and metrics (ULM) App that provides operational insights into DynamoDB instances across your infrastructure.
 ---

 [AWS DynamoDB](https://aws.amazon.com/dynamodb/) is a fast and flexible NoSQL database service that provides consistent, single-digit millisecond latency at any scale.